williamouyang/okta.github.io/_source/docs/api/resources/sessions.md

 - [Retrieving a session cookie by visiting an application embed link](/docs/examples/session_cookie.html#retrieving-a-session-cookie-by-visiting-an-application-embed-link)
 - [Retrieving a session cookie embedding a hidden image](/docs/examples/session_cookie.html#retrieving-a-session-cookie-with-a-hidden-image)

 > **Session Tokens** are secrets and should be protected at rest as well as during transit.
-A session token for a user is equivalent to having the user's actual credentials
+A session token for a user is equivalent to having the user's actual credentials.

 ## Session Model